Categories

 There are some guns that I don’t shoot because I flatout don’t like them:

-I’ve a Canik TP9 Elite Subcompact – it has less than 600 rounds thorugh it (that’s actually a fair bit of ammo being shot through it, in my opinion).
+I’ve a Canik TP9 Elite Subcompact – it has less than 600 rounds through it – that’s actually a fair bit of ammo being shot through it, in my opinion, but I was carrying it and when I carry a gun, I try to shoot it as much as possible.
 What I hate about this gun is that the recoil spring is super stiff – I hate racking the gun.
-As well, it’s grip doesn’t have the best traction, so it’s difficult to control.
+As well, it’s grip doesn’t have the best traction and is small, so the gun is difficult to control.

 I’ve a Rock Island Armory Rock Ultra that is chambered in 10mm.
 I hate it.
 It’s a huge and heavy gun and it wasn’t even cheap ($700).
 I’m not accurate with it.
 The grip is so wide that I’ve issues with grip control.
 The recoil spring on that gun is stout AF, too, which I hate, even knowning that the spring’s stiffness is a necessity.
-I’ve 199 rounds through that gun.
+I’ve 199 rounds through that gun, specifically because I hate shooting it.

 I also have a Ruger AR-556 that I’ve not shot at all.
 I bought it back in 2016 (owned it 9+ years).
-I’ve just not been driven to shoot it, mainly because it’s all I ever shot when I was in the military.
+I’ve just not been driven to shoot it, mainly because I’m extremely familiar with M16s and this isn’t all that much different.
 I’m familiar enough with the platform to where there’s no drive to shoot it at all.
 I’ve extra mags for it, and I’ve stockpiled some ammo for it.
-I’ve also bought optics for it, as well as harnesses (I eventually plan to take it to a carbine course).
+I’ve also bought optics for it, as well as slings (I eventually plan to take it to a carbine course).

 I have two AKs (of four) that have very low round counts.
 One is an Arsenal SAM7-UF, which has like 30 rounds through it.
 I love everything about that gun and had held off on shooting it because I kept hearing folks say that underfolders were the devil and that they’re difficult to shoot.
-When I took it to the range, it wasn’t uncomfortable at all to shoot – there’s nothing wrong with it.
+When I took it to the range, it wasn’t at all uncomfortable at all to shoot – there’s nothing wrong with it.
 The other AK, a bastard build by Classic Firearms (AK-63D), has a total of 223 rounds through it.
-It has a flawed FSB (front sight block) install, I believe, as it was difficult to zero.
+It’s front and rear sights aren’t aligned…something is off with how the front sight block was installed, I believe, as it was difficult to zero.

 Most of my guns that have low round counts are great guns.
 I don’t shoot them much because I’ve so many and I’ve favorites that hijack most of my time and interest.